Silicosis is a type of lung disease that workers who’ve been exposed to silica may develop.

 Your personal situation should be discussed with your WorkCover contact.

-As at 30 September 2020, WorkCover had completed the health screening of 1,053 stonemasons exposed to crystalline silica dust from engineered stone.
+As at 31 December 2020, WorkCover had completed the health screening of 1,053 stonemasons exposed to crystalline silica dust from engineered stone, with one yet to complete the process.

 Some of these people were diagnosed through other health screening options and they’ve lodged claims with us.